mikkopaderes/ember-cloud-firestore-adapter/docs/testing.md

 ## Setup Addon to Use Emulator

-Add an `ember-cloud-firestore-adapter.firestore.emulator` property in your `config/environment.js` and make sure to disable it in production environment.
+Add an `ember-cloud-firestore-adapter.firestore.emulator` property in your `config/environment.js` and **make sure to disable it in production environment**.

 ```javascript
 let ENV = {